dsccommunity/xPSDesiredStateConfiguration/README.md

 > is supported by Microsoft and is meant to be 1:1 replacement for the
 > built-in resources (in Windows PowerShell), with the exception for the
 > File resource.
 For that reason new features are no longer being added to
-> the PSDscResource module and bugfixes must be approved (most likely through
+> the PSDscResource module, and bugfixes must be approved (most likely through
 > a Microsoft Support case) to be merged.
 If you require new features or
 > missing bugfixes, please migrate to **xPSDesiredStateConfiguration** and
 > request/add the features or bugfixes against this module.